Master of Science in Academic Advising

 To earn the master’s degree, students must complete the 30 credit hours of graduate coursework and prepare a final project.

 Students wishing to earn the Graduate Certificate in Academic Advising concurrent with the master’s degree must formally apply to the Academic Advising Graduate Certificate Program.
 For information about applying to the certificate program please visit: http://www.dce.k-state.edu/education/advising/certificate/started

 Students interested in the Master of Science in Academic Advising program must apply to the K-State Graduate School and be admitted as degree-seeking students before enrolling in classes.
 Admission decisions will be based on a combination of factors, including prior academic achievement, the nature of a student’s academic preparation, and the relatedness of the program’s offering to a student’s goals.
 In general, a student with a bachelor’s degree with a cumulative grade point average of at least 3.0 from an accredited institution can expect to be admitted to the master’s degree program.

 Students who have completed only a bachelor’s degree and have a cumulative grade point average below a 3.0 are required to submit current Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores.
-Students may not enroll in classes as a nondegree DCE student.
+Students may not enroll in classes as a nondegree K-State Global Campus student.

 Graduate School Application Fee

 Domestic Students – A $50 non-refundable application fee is required.
 Online applicants may use a credit card.
 The application will not be processed without this fee.
 If not paid online, a check payable to the K-State Graduate School must be submitted through the mail.